papaj2139/FRISKY-LANGUAGE/README.md

 ```

 In this example, the code block inside the `if` statement is executed if the value of `x` is greater than 0.
 Otherwise, the code block inside the `else` statement is executed.

+Frisky also provides logical operators such as `and`, `or`, and `not` to combine and negate conditions.

 ## Input and Output